HyperActive Software Home

 Some errors are so common that it is helpful to run through this checklist first before trying other debugging techniques.
 Check for these common errors:

-1. Make sure the first line of the CGI script has the correct path to the engine, and make sure there are no blank lines or other characters before that line.
+Make sure the first line of the CGI script has the correct path to the engine, and make sure there are no blank lines or other characters before that line.
+Be sure the -ui flags are present.

-2. Make sure that the CGI text file, any stacks in use, and the Revolution engine all have their permissions set to executable.
+Make sure that the CGI text file, any stacks in use, and the LiveCode engine all have their permissions set to executable.
 In most cases, this is chmod 755.

 Other Debugging Techniques

-Write and debug the script in Revolution as much as possible
+Write and debug the script in LiveCode as much as possible

-Debugging in the Revolution script editor makes it easier to catch syntax and logic errors.
-If possible, write as much of the script as you can within the Revolution IDE and then, after testing, move it to a text file.
+Debugging in the LiveCode script editor makes it easier to catch syntax and logic errors.
+If possible, write as much of the script as you can within the LiveCode IDE and then, after testing, move it to a text file.

 The server log is one of your most valuable resources.
 If any error information is available, it will be listed in the server log.
 These errors can tell you about missing libraries, the line number where an error occurred, permissions errors, and "file not found" errors, among others.
 On OS X and the various UNIX platforms, the server log is in /private/var/log/httpd/, and you can open it in any text editor.
 If you are using a remote ISP, ask them how to access your server logs.

-In addition to server errors, the server log will also list errors from the Revolution engine.
-If the first word of the error message is "revolution" then you know the problem is related to your script, rather than to the server or its setup.
+In addition to server errors, the server log will also list errors from the LiveCode engine.
+If the first word of the error message is "revolution" or "livecode" then you know the problem is related to your script, rather than to the server or its setup.

 Write scripts in short sections